Scarica il depliant 2019 PDF

 - the hairs disappear completely after the first months of life;

 - the external genitalia are hidden inside pockets.

-At least 8 different species of cetaceans are present in the Mediterranean Sea, plus four considered occasional (this means they rarely enter the Mediterranean Sea through the Strait of Gibraltar).
+At least 8 different species of cetaceans are present in the Mediterranean Sea (fin whale, sperm whale, Cuvier’s beaked whale, Risso’s dolphin, long-finned pilot whale, striped dolphin, bottlenose dolphin and short-beaked common dolphin), plus five considered occasional (common minke whale, killer whale, humpback whale, rough-toothed, false killer whale, this means they rarely enter the Mediterranean Sea through the Strait of Gibraltar).

 In the pages below you can find information sheets on the species that can be seen during our excursions, accompanied by beautiful images.